 In certain circumstances, you are able to receive care and services through the CHSP when you are in a Home Care Package, on a time-limited basis.
-Please see the CHSP manual for more information.

 Call costs

 13/1300 numbers - Charges for calls to 13/1300 numbers from landline and mobile phones are different.
 Calls to 13/1300 numbers from a fixed landline are charged at a cost similar to a local call.
 Calls from mobile phones may incur a higher charge.